MatthieuMordrel/productivity-app/README.md

 Done:

+- Add a settings to add sound with the sonner and end of session + start of session
 - Add a placeholder when you drag task into the calendar
 - Make it easier to change time in the settings (add preset values and maybe +1 -1 hours buttons)
 - Create a page describing the most productive rythm to follow (52/17 rule, pomodoro technique, ultradian cycles)